 A family member’s PAN number would be required to claim the HRA tax exemption.

-You can legally pay rent to your wife even if she is a joint owner in the property.
+You can legally pay rent to your wife even if she is a joint owner of the property.
 The only thing to note is that she can receive rent only for the portion of the property she owns.

-Example, if your wife owns 50% of the property rights, then she can only receive 50% of the total market rent rate for that property.
+For example, if your wife owns 50% of the property rights, then she can only receive 50% of the total market rent rate for that property.

-Normally, your employer may also not approve your HRA tax exemption claim if you cannot produce rent receipts along with PAN number.
+Normally, your employer may also not approve your HRA tax exemption claim if you cannot produce rent receipts along with your PAN number.